THREELabs/THREELabs-Pico-Fox/README.md

-# Pico Fox
+# StarFox Pico

-Pico Fox: A compact, fan-made homage to the classic SNES game StarFox, built for the Raspberry Pi Pico using the Pimoroni Pico Display Pack.
-This project brings retro space shooter action to the micro-controller, featuring simplified graphics and gameplay optimized for the Pico's hardware.
+A compact, fan-made homage to the classic SNES game *StarFox*, built for the **Raspberry Pi Pico** using the **Pimoroni Pico Display Pack**.
+This project brings the iconic rail-shooter experience to the tiny but powerful Pico, featuring 3D graphics, dynamic cityscapes, and intense aerial combat.

+---

 ## Features

-- **3D Starfield Background**: Experience a realistic starfield with depth perception.
+- **3D Perspective Graphics**: Experience a retro-style 3D world with a dynamic cityscape and horizon.
-- **Ship Controls**: Maneuver your ship left and right to avoid obstacles.
+- **Smooth Controls**: Tilt and maneuver your ship with responsive button inputs.
-- **Shooting Mechanics**: Fire projectiles at obstacles to score points.
+- **Smoke Trails & Explosions**: Immersive particle effects for smoke trails and explosive collisions.
+- **Dynamic Obstacles**: Dodge and shoot down enemy ships and boss monsters.
-- **Power-Ups**: Activate a special weapon to clear multiple obstacles at once.
+- **Power-Ups**: Collect power-ups to gain special abilities.
-- **Dynamic Obstacles**: Obstacles move towards you, increasing difficulty over time.
-- **Explosions and Effects**: Watch obstacles explode in a burst of color.
+- **Optimized Performance**: Designed to run smoothly on the Raspberry Pi Pico's hardware.

+---

-## Installation
+## How to Play
+- **A Button**: Move up.
+- **X Button**: Move down.
+- **B Button**: Tilt left.
+- **Y Button**: Tilt right.

+---

-### Hardware Requirements
+## Requirements
 - Raspberry Pi Pico
-- Pimoroni Pico Display
+- Pimoroni Pico Display Pack
-- Buttons connected to GPIO pins 12, 13, 14, and 15 (A, B, X, Y)
-- Necessary cables and power supply

-### Software Requirements

-- MicroPython installed on the Raspberry Pi Pico
+- MicroPython
-- Pimoroni libraries for Pico Display and buttons